MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/places/enable-auto-release.md

    :::image type="content" source="./media/enable-auto-release/person-using-teams-panel-device.png" alt-text="Image of a person using a Teams panel device.":::

    :::image type="content" source="./media/enable-auto-release/qr-code-reserved.png" alt-text="Screenshot of a Teams Panels home screen.
 Information about the current meeting appears on the screen with a Check-in button.":::

 1. An attendee can check in by joining a meeting through [Microsoft Teams Rooms](/microsoftteams/rooms/).

    :::image type="content" source="./media/enable-auto-release/join-meeting-through-teams-rooms.png" alt-text="Screenshot of Microsoft Teams Rooms.
 Example information about the meeting appears on the screen with a Join button.":::

 Other ways to check in (coming soon):
 - An attendee can check in through Teams Chat.
 - An attendee can check in through email, which the room sends to the organizer or attendees who accepted the meeting.
-- An email is only sent when the meeting is **not** a Teams online meeting.
+However, an email is only sent when the meeting is **not** a Teams online meeting.

 > [!NOTE]
 > When a Microsoft Places Public Preview user checks in via Teams chat or email, the check-in webpage is hosted in Outlook for the web.
 Therefore, ensure that Outlook for the web is enabled for your organization to use this method of checking in to a room once it's available.